Best Stock Brokers in India 2026: Complete Comparison Guide

 Key Features:

-- Integrated mutual funds, stocks, IPO, and gold
+- Mutual funds, stocks, US equities, IPOs, and gold in one app

-Best For: Complete beginners, mutual fund investors, and those wanting simplicity
+Best For: First-time investors, mutual fund investors, and those prioritizing simplicity and zero AMC

 5. Dhan - Lightning Fast Trading Platform